How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 Each major model now has multiple versions and specialized variants.
 Here's what you need to know:

-- GPT-4o mini: Free tier, older generation (limited capability)
+- GPT-4o mini: Free tier, solid for basic tasks

 Claude Family

-- Claude Sonnet 3.5: Balanced performance and cost
+- Claude Sonnet 4.6: Balanced performance and cost (strong default choice)

-- Claude Opus 4.5: Most capable, best for complex tasks (current flagship)
+- Claude Opus 4.6: Most capable, best for complex tasks (1M token context)

 Gemini Family